 Gunmen attack Sikh gurdwara in Afghanistan, killing 11 people

-Heavily armed gunmen and suicide bombers stormed a Sikh gurdwara in the heart of Afghanistan's capital of Kabul on Wednesday, killing at least 11 worshippers and wounding as many, in one of the deadliest attacks on the minority community in the country, according to a media report.
-The gunmen attacked the gurdwara in Shor Bazar area at about 07:45 (local time) as 150 worshippers were inside the building.
-"At least 11 people have been killed and 11 others wounded in attack at Dharamshala, a Sikh worship area in PD1 of Kabul," Tolonews quoted a security source as saying.
+Heavily armed gunmen and suicide bombers blasted their way into a Sikh gurdwara in the heart of Afghanistan's capital of Kabul on Wednesday, killing at least 11 worshippers and wounding as many, in one of the deadliest attacks on the minority community in the strife-torn country.
+The gunmen attacked the gurdwara in Shor Bazar area at about 07:45 (local time) as 150 worshippers were inside the building, authorities said.

-"Three attackers are still fighting with security forces and one has been shot.
-Foreign troops have also responded to the attack on Dharamshala, a Sikh temple in PD1," it said in a tweet.
-The Islamic State group has claimed responsibility for the attack, according to media reports.
+"At least 11 people have been killed and 11 others wounded in attack at Dharamshala, a Sikh worship area in PD1 of Kabul.
+Foreign troops have also responded to the attack on Dharamshala, a Sikh temple in PD1," TOLOnews reported.
+"All four suicide bombers who attacked Dharamshala, a Sikh worship area in PD1 of Kabul, were killed after nearly six hours of fighting.
+Afghan special forces confirmed," it said in a tweet.

-The security forces have cordoned off the area, located in old Kabul, and are trying to counter the attack.
-They are locked in a continuing battle with the gunmen.
+The ISIS terrorist group, which has targeted Sikhs before in Afghanistan, claimed responsibility for the latest attack.
+The group issued a statement confirming that its members carried out the attack on Sikhs in Kabul city, Khaama Press News Agency reported.

+Photos from the blast scene showed security forces carrying wounded people away on stretchers.
+Some Afghan media outlets shared videos of the family members of victims waiting outside a city hospital in tears.
 Police in Kabul said that at least 11 children were rescued from the gurdwara.

 Sikhs have been target of attacks by Islamist militants before in Afghanistan.
-Two years ago, the Islamic State group targeted a Sikh gathering in Afghanistan, killing 19 people.
+In July 2018, ISIS terrorists bombed a gathering of Sikhs and Hindus in the eastern city of Jalalabad, killing 19 people and injuring 20.

+Awtar Singh Khalsa, one of the country's best-known Sikh politicians then, was among those killed in the attack..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)